Yuya Wakamatsu

 Yuya Wakamatsu (若松佑弥, Wakamatsu Yuya) is a Japanese mixed martial artist.
-He currently competes in the Flyweight division of ONE Championship, where he is the current ONE Flyweight World Champion.
+He currently competes in the Flyweight division of ONE Championship, where he is the former ONE Flyweight World Champion.

 Mixed martial arts career

 ONE Championship

 In the ONE debut, Wakamatsu faced Danny Kingad on September 22, 2018, at ONE: Conquest of Heroes.
 He lost the fight via unanimous decision.

 ONE Flyweight World Grand Prix

 In the quarterfinal of the ONE Flyweight World Grand Prix, Wakamatsu faced Demetrious Johnson on March 31, 2019, at ONE: A New Era.
 He lost the fight via guillotine choke in round two.

 Wakamatsu was scheduled to face Reece McLaren in a reserve bout on August 2, 2019, at ONE: Dawn of Heroes.
 However, McLaren replacing injured Kairat Akhmetov against Danny Kingad in a semifinal, and Wakamatsu faced Geje Eustaquio instead.
-He won the fight via first round knockout.
+He won the fight via first-round knockout.

 Post Grand Prix

 Wakamatsu faced Kim Dae-hwan on October 13, 2019, at ONE: Century – Part 1.
 He won the fight via unanimous decision.

 Wakamatsu faced Kim Kyu-sung on October 30, 2020, and aired on November 6, 2020, at ONE: Inside the Matrix 2.
-He won the fight via first round knockout.
+He won the fight via first-round knockout.

 Wakamatsu faced Reece McLaren on April 7, 2021, and aired on April 21, 2021, at ONE on TNT 3.
 He won the fight via unanimous decision.

 Wakamatsu faced Hu Yong on December 3, 2021, at ONE: Winter Warriors.
 He won the fight via unanimous decision.

 Wakamatsu faced Adriano Moraes for the ONE Flyweight World Championship on March 26, 2022, at ONE: X. He lost the fight via guillotine choke in round three.

 Wakamatsu was scheduled to face Xie Wei on September 29, 2022, at ONE 161.
 However, Xie pulled out for unknown reasons and was replaced by Wang Shuo.
 At the weigh-ins, Wang weighed in at 139.5 pounds, 4.5 pounds over the flyweight limit.
 Subsequently, the bout was scrapped after Wang pulled out from the event.

 Wakamatsu faced Woo Sung-hoon on November 19, 2022, at ONE 163.
 At the weigh-ins, Wakamatsu weighed in at 139 pounds, 4 pounds over the flyweight limit.
 The bout proceeded at catchweight with Wakamatsu being fined 40% of his purse, which went to Woo.
 He lost the fight via technical knockout in round one.

 The bout between Wakamatsu and Xie was rescheduled on July 15, 2023, at ONE Fight Night 22.
 At the weigh-ins, Wakamatsu weighed in at 135.5 pounds, 0.5 pounds over the flyweight limit and Wakamatsu was fined their purse of his purse, which went to Xie.
 He won the fight via technical knockout in round one.

 Wakamatsu faced Danny Kingad in a rematch on January 28, 2024, at ONE 165.
 He won the fight via unanimous decision.

 Wakamatsu faced Gilbert Nakatani on December 7, 2024, at ONE Fight Night 26.
 He won the fight via unanimous decision.